 While the earning potential for dentists is very high, most community dental service dentists are paid a set salary.
 Obviously, they can supplement their income with other means, but salaries vary between £38,095 and £81,480.
-Things like commitment, experience, and services offered all affect the salary at which a dentist is paid.
+Things like commitment, experience, and services offered all affect dentist salary in the UK.

 The highest paid dentists will offer a combination of NHS and private services.
 This way, they can pick and choose what services they want to offer, the most cost-effective way to offer them, and take control of their work life.
-Salaries can be anything up to £110,000 a year.
+NHS salaries can be anything up to £110,000 a year.

 Consultants and Specialists working in hospitals make a considerable amount more than trainee dentists.
 Starting salaries for consultant specialists are around £75,000 per year, rising to £100,000.
 Of course, this all is relative to the experience of the consultant and their specialism.
 Those who specialise in more than one area will inevitably have the potential to earn more.